 EMERGING ENGLISH (Years 3 - 6)

 Listening Speaking Reading/viewing Writing

-engage in face-to-face interactions, responding to key words and phrases demonstrate appropriate listening behaviours such as paying attention and looking at the speaker participate in group learning activities such as games, rhymes and songs, joining in appropriately respond to social cues interpret intonation and stress seek clarification and visual scaffold to extend their understanding of oral texts. spoken texts by using their first language culture and personal experiences use vocabulary that is mainly everyday, but begin to use some technical vocabulary when talking about topics more technically (eg animals, weather) use utterances with varying degrees of grammatical accuracy demonstrate limited control of primary tenses (past, present, future), simple linking conjunctions (and, but) and a small range of pronouns use comprehensible pronunciation and attempt to approximate English stress and intonation rely on an attentive interlocutor who is prepared to fill in gaps and predict meaning make use, when available, of first language speakers to provide words, clarification and translation imitate oral language conventions, such as taking turns and speaking at a volume suited to the situation. left to right and top to bottom read familiar print around the classroom such as posters and signs, and accurately read back their own writing interpret texts at a literal level have a foundational knowledge of predictable English sound-symbol relationships and some common letter patterns (graphemes) can differentiate between informative and imaginative texts read short texts with predictable structures and everyday language, and reread more complex, well-known texts using appropriate pauses and intonation benefit greatly from the use of first language with peers and teachers' assistants use graphophonic knowledge to attempt pronouncing new words choose books to look at and read, decoding the print by using the illustrations to assist meaning. and some language patterns (eg a long time ago) tend to use speech-like sentence structures based on simple repetitive patterns (eg I play, I go to lunch, I go home), and may use drawings and diagrams to scaffold their communication use mainly familiar vocabulary, including articles (a, the), a narrow range of prepositions (on, in), common conjunctions (and) and a narrow range of adverbs (very) use grammatical features that are variable and can include run-on sentences, varying levels of subject-verb agreement, tense consistency and phrases of time and place increasingly use standard English spelling patterns and demonstrate knowledge of some sound-letter relationships and common sight words use basic punctuation to separate ideas (eg full stops, question marks, capital letters) continue to use formulaic expressions when writing.
+demonstrate appropriate listening behaviours such as paying attention and looking at the speaker participate in group learning activities such as games, rhymes and songs, joining in appropriately respond to social cues interpret intonation and stress seek clarification and visual scaffold to extend their understanding of oral texts. use vocabulary that is mainly everyday, but begin to use some technical vocabulary when talking about topics more technically (eg animals, weather) use utterances with varying degrees of grammatical accuracy demonstrate limited control of primary tenses (past, present, future), simple linking conjunctions (and, but) and a small range of pronouns use comprehensible pronunciation and attempt to approximate English stress and intonation rely on an attentive interlocutor who is prepared to fill in gaps and predict meaning make use, when available, of first language speakers to provide words, clarification and translation imitate oral language conventions, such as taking turns and speaking at a volume suited to the situation. interpret texts at a literal level have a foundational knowledge of predictable English sound-symbol relationships and some common letter patterns (graphemes) can differentiate between informative and imaginative texts read short texts with predictable structures and everyday language, and reread more complex, well-known texts using appropriate pauses and intonation benefit greatly from the use of first language with peers and teachers' assistants use graphophonic knowledge to attempt pronouncing new words choose books to look at and read, decoding the print by using the illustrations to assist meaning. tend to use speech-like sentence structures based on simple repetitive patterns (eg I play, I go to lunch, I go home), and may use drawings and diagrams to scaffold their communication use mainly familiar vocabulary, including articles (a, the), a narrow range of prepositions (on, in), common conjunctions (and) and a narrow range of adverbs (very) use grammatical features that are variable and can include run-on sentences, varying levels of subject- verb agreement, tense consistency and phrases of time and place increasingly use standard English spelling patterns and demonstrate knowledge of some sound-letter relationships and common sight words use basic punctuation to separate ideas (eg full stops, question marks, capital letters) continue to use formulaic expressions when writing.